SAP-archive/teched2021-DEV261/exercises/ex7/README.md

 - Save the changes
 - Commit and push the changes to your GitHub repository

-The commit to your GitHub repository will trigger the SAP CICD service to start working on the pipeline.
+The push to your GitHub repository will trigger the SAP CICD service to start working on the pipeline.

 ## Exercise 7.2 - DEPLOYMENT OPTION 2 - kubectl